InsightsEQ ViewsCorporate Actions And The Role Of A Transfer Agent

 Why experience matters

 The transfer agent then acts as the conduit from your legal team to the trading team (wherever your stock is traded, or not traded), to the settlement team at the DTC.
-They know who to talk to and when, what's expected and how it all has to work.
+They know who to talk to and when, what's expected and how it all must work.
 The timing of each step is agreed upon, down to the day.

 Your transfer agent is not just a facilitator, they're a trusted partner acting on your behalf.
 From up-front strategic thinking to back-office mailings, they should provide guidance, expertise and a disciplined approach to make sure nothing gets overlooked.
 In addition to strategic advice, the transfer agent assists with the vital functions of payments, reporting and mailings, including: